Who is Junya Ishigami?

 Ishigami described the project at the ceremony as following,

 This was a project that creates a new environment based on the idea of understanding a landscape as architecture.
 The idea was to superimpose the water and the environment created by the trees (based on) the historical fact that the site was (previously used as rice) paddy fields.
-It was extremely important to create a new natural environment only by re-constructing natural elements that used to exist at the place, including trees, mosses, grasses, stones, water, and soil.
+It was essential to create a new natural environment only by re-constructing natural elements that used to exist at the place, including trees, mosses, grasses, stones, water, and soil.

 Martha Schwartz of the US landscaping company Martha Schwartz added,